h311m4n000/HA-Control-Sphero-R2D2/README.md

 # What you need:
 - An ESP32 with a bluetooth and wifi chip like the NodeMCU ESP32-32S for instance.
-- Home Assistant with the REST integration
+- Home Assistant with the REST and RESTful integrations

 # How it works:
 - The ESP32 will connect to R2D2 through Bluetooth and wake him up